ragardner/tksheet/docs/DOCUMENTATION.md

 tksheet has several basic built-in formatters and provides functionality for creating your own custom formats as well.

+- An full explanation of what arguments to use for the `formatter_options` parameter can be found [here](#generic-formatter).
-A demonstration of all the built-in and custom formatters can be found [here](#example-using-and-creating-formatters).
+- A demonstration of all the built-in and custom formatters can be found [here](#example-using-and-creating-formatters).

 ### **Creation and deletion of data formatting rules**